 Agile has become one of the most famous approaches to managing projects nowadays.
-Various industries ranging from the development of digital solutions to even complex industrial products have started implementing its practices.
+Various industries, ranging from digital solutions to even complex industrial products, have started implementing its practices.

 Before we answer this question, let's first briefly look at the traditional construction process.

 The project lifecycle usually goes through the following phases: